Resistance, desire, hope: How 3 Black queer photographers look at love

 sarah huny young is an award-winning photographer and visual artist primarily documenting and exalting Black womanhood and queer communities through portraiture and video.
 Framing her subjects as collaborators, she often shoots on location across the country in personal, intimate spaces of the subject’s choosing.
 Her work has been featured in the New York Times, ESPN, Pittsburgh City Paper, the Verge and more.

 Liam Woods is a trans and nonbinary image maker based out of Los Angeles.
-Their work is characterized by the vulnerable, candidly-intimate storytelling of queer people, people of color and other marginalized communities.
+Their work is characterized by the vulnerable, candidly intimate storytelling of queer people, people of color and other marginalized communities.
 Woods has partnered with brands such as Apple, Adidas and Warby Parker.
 They have also shot for publications such as People, Vogue Paris, the New York Times, L.A.
 Times, Cosmopolitan, and Playgirl.